nikostourvas/optimal_sampling/README.md

 # Optimal Sampling

 ### Aims
-1. Determination of optimal sampling for accurate estimates of genetic diversity
+1. Determination of optimal number of samples for accurate estimates of genetic diversity
 2. Determination of optimal number of loci for accurate estimates of genetic diversity

 ### Description